-My research looks at the values and practices of people who use activist and alternative media as well as those who strive to balance their digital lives with analog and offline activities through Digital Detox, Internet Sabbaths, Slow Media and Unplugging.
-My internationally known work includes an article on “Activists as Interpretive Communities” for the journal Media, Culture & Society, a chapter for the Blackwell book Audience Studies that discusses theories of ritual and reception as they relate to activist media participation, and the very last entry to the International Encyclopedia of Communication: “Zines.”
-In addition, I am contributing a chapter on Slow Media and other print/analog revivals to the new Routledge Companion to Alternative & Community Media.
+In studies of the U.N.'s Inter Press Service, Independent Media Centers, and self-published zines, I explored how certain media sources and communication models might constitute “alternatives” in terms of their content, practices, uses of technology and engagements with the public.
+My work includes an article on “Activists as Interpretive Communities” for the journal Media, Culture & Society, a chapter for the Blackwell book Audience Studies that relates theories of ritual and reception to activist media research, and the very last entry to the International Encyclopedia of Communication: “Zines.”
+In addition, I am contributing a chapter about Slow Media and fans of printed zines and vinyl records to the new Routledge Companion to Alternative & Community Media.

-I created the blog “Slow Media” in 2009 to reflect on living a less mediated life, and I began curating the online guide “Unplug Your Class” in 2012 to share tips, news, videos and other educational resources for class experiments in digital detox.
-I’ve talked about unplugging in interviews with Australian Broadcasting Corp’s Radio National program, Canadian Broadcasting Corp., and German public radio as well as newspapers in the United States and Canada.
-I participated in a streaming panel discussion about social-media addiction with Michael Chiklis (The Shield) on Huffington Post Live.
+You might say that my interests have expanded from "alternative media" to "alternatives to media."
+I created the blog “Slow Media” in 2009 to reflect on living a less-mediated life, and I began curating the online guide “Unplug Your Class” in 2012 to share tips, news, videos and other educational resources for class experiments in digital detox.
+I’ve talked about unplugging in interviews with the Australian Broadcasting Corp’s Radio National program, Canadian Broadcasting Corp., and German public radio as well as newspapers in the United States and Canada.
+I participated in a streaming panel discussion about social-media addiction with Michael Chiklis (The Shield!) on Huffington Post Live.
 National Public Radio also featured me in two segments of its Marketplace program focusing on my yearlong project of taking an offline sabbatical.